franBec/pollitoDev/content/en/page/about.md

 Frameworks I worked with in the past

 - Nest.js: April 2023 - May 2023.
-A framework that enables developers to build efficient, scalable, and maintainable server-side applications using TypeScript and Node.js.
+A framework that enables developers to build efficient, scalable, and maintainable server-side applications using typescript and Node.js.
 - Next.js: July 2022 - November 2022.
 A framework for server-rendered React applications that simplifies building fast, scalable, and SEO-friendly web applications.

 ## Are you a frontend dev? a backend dev? fullstack dev?
 What do you do?